weew/kernel-container-aware/readme.md

 ## Usage

-Simply create an instance of container aware `Kernel` and pass in an instance of `IContainer`.
+To create a container aware `Kernel` simply pass in an instance of `IContainer`.

 ```php
 $kernel = new Weew\Kernel\ContainerAware\Kernel(new Container());